 The North Central West Virginia Regional Math, Science, Energy and Engineering Fair to be hosted on the Fairmont State University campus in Fairmont on Saturday, Feb.
 21, has been postponed to Saturday, March 7, due to expected inclement weather

 Middle and high school students who have registered to participate should contact their science teacher for more information.
 No additional project registrations will be accepted past the original deadline.

 The West Virginia Symphony Orchestra conducted by Maestro Grant Cooper performs two grand symphonies, Franz Schubert’s Symphony No. 5 and Gustav Mahler’s Symphony No. 6, “Tragic,” in its concert, “An Emotional Journey.”

-Fairmont State University and Pierpont Community & Technical College students, alumni and members of the community interested in employment are invited to attend the annual Job Fair hosted by the Career Development Center.
+Fairmont State University students, alumni and members of the community interested in employment are invited to attend the annual Job Fair hosted by the Career Development Center.

 More than 65 companies and agencies are registered to attend the event.
 The fair will be held from 9 a.m. to 1 p.m.
 Tuesday, Feb.
 24, in the Falcon Center, Gym 1.
 For those who are not current students, paid parking is available in the parking garage.
 Job seekers are encouraged to dress professionally and to be prepared to discuss career opportunities with employers.

 Fairmont State University is celebrating Random Acts of Kindness (RAK) Week through Friday, Feb.
 20. Fairmont State’s activities are being coordinated by the Office of Civic Engagement.

 The Fairmont State University School of Fine Arts and the Masquers theatre group present Paul Rudnick’s “I Hate Hamlet” in February.